Trundle, New South Wales: Berry Memorial Church

 The Berry Memorial Methodist Church was opened and dedicated on Saturday 25 March 1939.
 The church was a gift of Mrs Walter Berry in memory of her husband and to commemorate the arrival of the Berrys in 1887.
 The church’s architect was Hedley Norman Carr and was built by James Fullerton & Son.
 The internal pews, pulpit, and communion rail were installed by E. Mills & Sons and the electric lighting by contractor A. F. Jones.
 The church is now part of the Uniting Church of Australia.

 Bush Tucker Day

-The town's annual festival called "Bush Tucker Day" is held every September, when Trundle's small population is usually increased 10 fold (hell yeah).
-The main event is a bush tucker cook off, where contestants strive to make the best tasting bush food.
+The town's annual festival, called "Bush Tucker Day", is held every September, when Trundle's small population usually increases 10 fold.
+The main event is a bush tucker cook off, which involves contestants striving to make the best-tasting bush food.
 A panel of judges decides the winner.
 Other competitions during the day include damper throwing, billy boiling and dog jumping, and there are also bush stalls to browse through.
 Bush music is a major part of the day.